 Fenofibric acid, the active metabolite of fenofibrate, produces reductions in total cholesterol, LDL cholesterol, apolipoprotein B, total triglycerides, and triglyceride-rich lipoprotein in treated patients.
 In addition, treatment with fenofibrate results in increases in high density lipoprotein (HDL) and apoproteins Apo AI and Apo AII.

 The absolute bioavailability of fenofibrate cannot be determined as the compound is virtually insoluble in aqueous media suitable for injection.
 However, fenofibrate is well absorbed from the gastrointestinal tract.
-Following oral administration in healthy volunteers, approximately 60% of a single dose of radio-labeled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
-Peak plasma levels of fenofibric acid from Antara occur within 4 to 8 hours after administration.
-There was less than dose-proportional increase in the systemic exposure of fenofibric acid from 43 mg and 130 mg of Antara under fasting conditions.
+Following oral administration in healthy volunteers, approximately 60% of a single dose of radiolabelled fenofibrate appeared in urine, primarily as fenofibric acid and its glucuronate conjugate, and 25% was excreted in the feces.
+Peak plasma levels of fenofibric acid from Antara capsules 90 mg occur within 2 to 6 hours after administration.

-The extent of absorption of fenofibric acid was unaffected when Antara was taken either in fasted state or with a low-fat meal.
-However, the Cmax of Antara increased in the presence of a low-fat meal.
-Tmax was unaffected in the presence of a low-fat meal.
-In the presence of a high-fat meal, there was a 26% increase in AUC and 108% increase in Cmax of fenofibric acid from Antara relative to fasting state.
+In the presence of a high-fat meal, there was a 26.7% increase in AUC and 15.35% increase in Cmax of fenofibric acid from Antara capsule 30mg relative to fasting state.

 In healthy volunteers, steady-state plasma levels of fenofibric acid were shown to be achieved within a week of dosing and did not demonstrate accumulation across time following multiple dose administration.
 Serum protein binding was approximately 99% in normal and hyperlipidemic subjects.